andy-sukowski/andy.sb/content/posts/cracking-wpa2.md

 # airmon-ng check kill
 ```

-Enable monitor mode on an interface (here it's `wlp3s0`) and check if it worked
+Enable monitor mode on an interface (here it's `wlan0`) and check if it worked.

 ```
-# airmon-ng start wlp3s0
+# airmon-ng start wlan0
 # airmon-ng
 ```